-Students will study Route 2 History that encompasses a standard level (SL) and higher level (HL) core syllabus, comprising of a source based study of a prescribed subject for Paper One and an essay based paper with a choice from a selection of two topics for paper two.
+Students will study Route 2 History that encompasses a standard level (SL) and higher level (HL) core syllabus, comprising of a source based study of a Prescribed Subject for Paper One and an Essay based paper with a choice from a selection of two topics selected for Paper Two.

 For SL students, the topic for the source-based Paper One unit is The Move to Global War, focusing on Japanese, German and Italian expansionism in the 1930s.
-For the essay based Paper Two unit the topics chosen are 1) Authoritarian States, looking at the rise and rule of Hitler, Stalin, Mussolini and Mao; and 2) The Cold War: Superpower tensions and conflict in the latter half of the 20°Century.
+For the essay-based Paper Two unit the topics chosen are 1) Authoritarian States, looking at the rise and rule of dictators like Hitler, Stalin, Mussolini and Mao; and 2) The Cold War: Superpower tensions and conflict in the latter half of the 20thCentury.

 In addition, for Paper 3, HL students will study three units from the World History topics.
-The Option chosen is HL Option 3 - History of Asia and Oceania with the chosen sections being Japan (1912-1990), the impact of both the World Wars on South East Asia and the impact of the Cold War on Asia.
-We are very excited to introduce this new aspect of regional history to our students.
+The Option chosen is HL Option 4 - History of Europe with the chosen sections being Topic 12 - Imperial Russia and the establishment of the Soviet Union (1855-1924), Topic 13 - Europe and the First World War (1871-1918) and Topic 14 - Interwar Domestic developments in European States (1918-1939).

 History plays an essential part in every developed society.
-An awareness of the past is essential in the maintenance of one's own identity, whilst also having the ability to accept others' whilst providing opportunities to debate the concept of how the past gives meaning to the present.
+An awareness of the past is essential in the maintenance of one's own identity, whilst also having the ability to accept others', whilst providing opportunities to debate the concept of how the past gives meaning to the present.
 The students become aware of how History has been used, abused and misinterpreted by those involved and develop the ability to question the fragility of History.
-Debates regarding whether historical claims of the truth about events can be seen in the same way as scientific claims; facilitate a link with deeper Theory of Knowledge based questions.
+Debates regarding whether historical claims of the truth about events can be seen in the same way as scientific claims; History also facilitates a link to explore deeper Theory of Knowledge based questions.